WhythiskolaveriD/smart-europa-ce144/content/pages/index.md

           phenomenon.
-We have recently developed a method to estimate signals from glacial isostatic adjustment (response of the solid Earth to galcial cycles) and Present day mass change using GRACE satellite data and GNSS time-series (see our Publications section for more).
+We have recently developed a method to estimate signals from glacial isostatic adjustment (response of the solid Earth to galcial cycles) and Present day mass change using GRACE satellite data and GNSS time-series (visit our Publications section for references that go in more details).
         actions: []
         image: images/classic/feature-1.png
         image_alt: Feature 1 placeholder image